Loading

 • To identify disclosures that should be made for the PTE tax

-• To identify the elements that are the target of the FASB's disaggregation project
+• To identify the goal of the FASB's Disaggregation - Income Statement Expenses project

 • To recognize one of the characteristics of a multi-employer pension plan